-In contrast to the concrete blocks on which they perch, the bronze children naturalistically rendered.
-The boy wears traditional Chinese clothing, closely related to the clothing worn during the Qing dynasty including the paneled "Little Hat," and the tunic with a mandarin collar and frog buttons which were popular during this period.
-The girl wears a simple collared, long sleeve dress with a bandana tying her hair.
-These figures are placed against the northern wall of the corridor, sitting and facing one another on elevated stone pillars, several metres apart.
-The children lean on their arms and cross their legs, indicating comfort but their engaged muscles demonstrate a lingering sense of tension.
-A glimmer of anticipation is further evinced through their contemplative gazes into the distance, as if the children are waiting or even searching for something.
-A bordered and elevated area of greenery stretches between the bases of the stone pillars to subtly demarcate the space between the children as part of the artwork, and the sidewalk as the venue of the viewer.
+In contrast to the concrete blocks on which they perch, the two bronze children are naturalistically rendered.
+The boy wears traditional Chinese clothing, closely related to the clothing worn during the Qing dynasty including the six paneled "Little Hat," and the tunic with a mandarin collar between the children as part of the artwork, and the sidewalk as the venue of the viewer.

-Children of Toronto Meet (detail), 2013.
+Ken Lum, Across Time and Space, Two Children of Toronto Meet (detail), 2013.
 Photograph: Kaliyah Macaraig, 2022.